 And when somebody is “rude” enough to suggest you’re a loser for behaving like this, just tell them they’re making your anxiety worse and tap your shoes three times.
 There’s no place like home.

 You think I’m mean.
 Okay.
 Yeah.
 When it comes to this, I am mean.
-I never thought “nice” was a real virtue anyway.
-And the complete abdication of our roles really gets under my skin.
-Because it not only lets down previous generations who raised us and depended on us to take over for them; it abandons later generations of actual kids and teens who need wisdom, need guidance, need help, and can find nobody because everybody 5, 10, 15, 20 years older wants to say “I’m just like you.”
+I never thought “nice” was a real virtue anyway, and the complete abdication of our roles really gets under my skin.
+Because it not only lets down previous generations who raised us and depended on us to take over for them; it abandons later generations of actual kids and teens who need wisdom, need guidance, need help, and can find nobody, because everybody 5, 10, 15, 20 years older wants to say “I’m just like you.”